Devocalization: Context

-Dr. Kathy Gaughan points out that "the surgery stops the barking, but it doesn't address why the dog was barking in the first place."
+Kathy Gaughan points out that "the surgery stops the barking, but it doesn't address why the dog was barking in the first place."
 Gaughan notes that visitors to her clinic who request debarking are usually looking for a "quick fix".
 Gaughan states that, commonly, those who seek debarking live in apartments, or have neighbors who complain.
 Gaughan also counts "breeders with many dogs" among those who most often seek convenience devocalization.
-However, Dr. Gaughan does not agree with those who claim the procedure is cruel, stating: "Recently, some animal advocates have asserted this surgery is cruel to the animal; some countries have even outlawed the procedure.
+However, Gaughan does not agree with those who claim the procedure is cruel, stating: "Recently, some animal advocates have asserted this surgery is cruel to the animal; some countries have even outlawed the procedure.
 I do not believe the surgical procedure is cruel; however, failing to address the underlying factors is inappropriate."

 Some breeders seek the surgery in order to limit or diminish noise levels for personal reasons ranging from convenience to prevention; some breeders even seek the surgery for puppies prior to going to new homes.

 Opinions of animal welfare societies

 Multiple animal medicine and animal welfare organizations discourage the use of convenience devocalization, recommending that it be used only as a last resort.
 However, organizations such as the American Veterinary Medical Association, American Animal Hospital Association and the American Society for the Prevention of Cruelty to Animals, oppose laws that would make devocalization illegal.

 The American Veterinary Medical Association's official position is that "canine devocalization should be performed only by qualified, licensed veterinarians as a final alternative after behavioral modification efforts to correct excessive vocalization have failed."

 The AVMA's position was later adopted by the American Animal Hospital Association.

 The Canadian Veterinary Medical Association's position statement on devocalization of dogs states: "The Canadian Veterinary Medical Association (CVMA) discourages 'devocalization' of dogs unless it is the only alternative to euthanasia, and humane treatment and management methods have failed."

-The American Society for the Prevention of Cruelty to Animals (ASPCA) recommends that animal caretakers first attempt to address animal behavior problems with humane behavior modification techniques and/or with a treatment protocol set up by an animal behavior specialist.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) recommends that animal caretakers first attempt to address animal behavior problems with humane behavior modification techniques or with a treatment protocol set up by an animal behavior specialist.
 The ASPCA recommends surgery only if behavior modification techniques have failed, and the animal is at risk of losing its home or its life.